sschoener/sschoener.github.io/_posts/2025-08-07-vector-debug-codegen.md

  10. using Clang's built in vector types, GCC flavored (`VEC_BUILTIN_GCC`)
  11. using Clang's built in vector types, OpenCL flavored, in a struct (`VEC_BUILTIN_OCL_WRAP`)

+In all cases, all the operators are marked as always-inline.
 You can find the test code [here](https://github.com/sschoener/vector-math-codegen/).

 Some words about the unexpected entries:
- * Clang has a various different inbuilt vector types which offer a slightly different interface.
+ * Clang has a various different inbuilt vector types which all offer a slightly different interface, but they come with operators already.
 For example, OpenCL-like vectors are defined like this:
 ```cpp
 typedef float float3 __attribute__((ext_vector_type(3), __aligned__(16)));
 static_assert(sizeof(float3) == 4 * sizeof(float), "Unexpected vector size");